 Spray doesn't last as long as the lotion

-Derived from the black pepper family, picaridin has been used since the 1980s as a topical repellent for flying pests such as mosquitos, as well as ticks, biting flies, and chiggers.
-The Environmental Protection Administration (EPA) has determined that picaridin shows little adverse environmental effect and, if used as directed, is safe around children and pets.
+Derived from the black pepper family, picaridin has been used since the 1980s as a topical repellent for flying pests.
+The Environmental Protection Agency (EPA) has determined that picaridin shows little adverse environmental effect and, if used as directed, is safe around children and pets.

 No synthetic chemicals